DomiUmami/ElectronTemplate/release/Electron-First-Look-win32-x64/resources/app/README.md

 # Electron-First-Look
 This is a practice repository to install electron and test how it works with what I need

-npm start to look at changes
+# For Updates
+npm i -

+npm run build - Rebuild

-npm run build to change clickable option
+npm run package - Update my local .exe option

+npm start - Open